 The calculation of visual impact lies in tracing cross sections passing through the quarry front and other external 'visual points', which are important to determine the visual impact (for example either from nearby towns or from frequented places or major roads, etc.).
-The calculation of the final score, measured as a percentage, shall be taken from the highest value of originally calculated values (worst case situation).
+The calculation of the final secore, measured as a percentage, shall be taken from the highest value of originally calculated values (worst case situation).
 A short explanation for the finally chosen 'visual point' should be submitted to the Competent Body.
 From each visual point (P), the 'bottom radius' is traced, tangent to the topographic surface and intercepting the lowest point of the 'visible quarry area'.
-The visible quarry area is regarded as the area where the excavation is carried out or where there is an active dump.
+The visible quarry area is regarded as the area where the exeavation is carried out or where there is an active dump.
 Already rehabilitated areas (both in front area and dumps) need not be considered.
-From the same visual point a second radius (called 'top radius') is traced, intercepting the highest point of the quarry front.
-The top radius and bottom radius allow the identification on the section of the quarry of the limits of the height of the visible front (the vertical distance from top to bottom radius matching the front).
+From the same visual point a second radius (called 'top radius') is traced, intercepting the highest point of the quarry of the limits of the height of the visible front (the vertical distance from top to bottom radius matching the front).
 The calculation could be made on the basis of the quarry project.
 These geometric data are put into the following formula and the result is the quotient of visual impact of the quarry affecting a specific visual point.